Tyra Banks: 'Enough of the damn emails'

 - Banks says Hillary Clinton wants to be "transparent" about new email probe

 (CNN)Model and TV personality Tyra Banks is on the campaign trail, encouraging voters in Georgia to vote for Hillary Clinton.
-But when asked by CNN's Frederika Whitfield Saturday if reports of a new probe into Clinton's emails had made campaigning more difficult, Banks quoted the Democratic presidential nominee's former rival.
+But when asked by CNN's Fredricka Whitfield Saturday if reports of a new probe into Clinton's emails had made campaigning more difficult, Banks quoted the Democratic presidential nominee's former rival.

 "I actually don't think there's anything new.
 To quote Bernie Sanders, 'enough of the damn emails,'" she said.